GermanyOfficial Name: Federal Republic of Germany

 The Embassy has learned of some incidents of German lawyers, working on behalf of media companies, aggressively identifying individuals who are illegally downloading copyrighted content and then billing those people 1000 Euros or more per incident.
 If these cases are brought to court, German courts will likely rule in favor of the companies.
 You are strongly advised not to download media content except from reputable legal sites.

-Arrest Notifications in Germany: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country that is not the case in Germany.
+Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country that is not the case in Germany.
 To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained.

-Surprisingly, credit cards are not accepted as widely as they are in the United States.
+Credit cards are not accepted as widely as they are in the United States.
 However, automated teller machines (ATMs) are widely available throughout Germany.
-They utilize many of the same account networks that are found in the United States, so it is possible in most cases to get Euros directly from your U.S. bank while you are in Germany, without paying inordinate currency exchange fees.
+They utilize many of the same account networks that are found in the United States, so it is possible in most cases to get Euros directly from your U.S. bank while you are in Germany without paying inordinate currency exchange fees.

 If you are a woman traveling abroad, please review our travel tips on the Women Travelers page on our website.